carlos-alonso-mongodb/graphlookup-mdb/README.md

 <h3>Example 1: Reporting Hierarchy</h3>

-__1. Create a new database called "graph"__
+* Create a new database called "graph"
-__2. Create a new collection called "employees" and import the collection "graph.employees.json"__
+* Create a new collection called "employees" and import the collection "graph.employees.json"__

 <h3>Example 2</h3>